Private Stays

 Keys

-• Studios: The key to your studio is in a lockbox with a code, right by your front door.
-You’ll have received the code with your reservation.
-Please return the key to the lockbox when you check out.
+The key to your studio/villa is in a key lockbox with a number code next to your front door.
+You received the code at the time of booking.
+Please leave the key there again after your stay.

 The Gate